What can the world learn from different perspectives on the Balkan Wars?

-On our way to Mostar, we can stop at key sites from Bosnian and Yugoslav history, such as the infamous Bunker tito built to hide from Stalin (Now a modern art exhibit deep in the mountains) and smaller villages with deep Ottoman roots.
+On our way to Mostar, we can stop at key sites from Bosnian and Yugoslav history, such as the infamous Bunker Tito built to hide from the Soviet Union (Now a modern art exhibit deep in the mountains) and smaller villages with deep Ottoman roots.

 Dubrovnik and Korcula, Croatia

-We will return to Croatia and can make a stop on the incredible island of Korcula.
+We will return to Croatia with a possible stop on the incredible island of Korcula where we have a deep connection.
 Here the group will have time to process everything we have learned and enjoy the spectacular coastline of the region.
-After the intense trip through the Balkans the perspective on the island will balance its intense beauty with an understanding of how diverse and amazing Yugoslavia was and the culture and times it represented.
+After the intense trip through the Balkans, the perspective on the island will balance its intense beauty with an understanding of how diverse and amazing Yugoslavia was and the culture and times it represented.

 We will finally end our travels in the walled city of Dubrovnik.
 We will walk the walls of the old city and travel by cable car to the mountain overlook and the museum about the war and attacks on the city.
 We will end our program on the harbor under the stars as we reflect on our experience in the region.

-Like all Atlas Workshops programs, ever trip is different and this program is perfect for customization.
+Like all Atlas Workshops programs, every trip is different, and this program is perfect for customization.
 This program is an incredible introduction to the history and political narratives in the region, but it does involve a lot of stops.
 We could of course adapt the program to remove or add cities.
-For example, we have run a similar version of the program without the stop in Serbia, or could even just focus on one or two cities.
+For example, we have run a similar version of the program without the stop in Serbia, or could even just focus on one or two cities in the region.
 We could also consider adding other countries, such as Montenegro, or even Kosovo depending on the issues we most want to dive into.

-We could also adapt this program to be more history focused or to dig into the concept of heat speech, journalism or historical narrative as a research or design project.
+We could adapt this program to be more history focused or to dig into the concept of hate speech, journalism, or historical narrative as a research or design project.
 We could explore other ideas such as peace-building, the Dayton Accords, or international involvement along a similar itinerary.